 Thimphu City has some renowned bars and clubs to have beers and hang out with friends over live music sessions.
 Some of the best clubs around this tiny place will make your Bhutan Package Tour even more memorable.
-Here is the list of some nightclubs, which you can explore if you love a little dance and some great music.
+Here is the list of some night clubs and pubs, which you can explore if you love to dance with some great music.
 The List is :

 Thimphu has some good restaurant to dine with your friends and families.
 There you can enjoy cuisines like Indian, Chinese, Nepali, Bhutanese, and Continental.
 The best restaurants in Thimphu are Bhutan Kitchen, Chula Restaurant, Folk Heritage, Bhutan Orchid Restaurant, Cousin Restaurant, and Zombala.

-As your Hot Suja (a Sweet Bhutanese milk tea) arrives sip into it while enjoying the beautiful valley from the room.
+As your Hot Ngaja (a Sweet Bhutanese milk tea) arrives sip into it while enjoying the beautiful valley from the room.
 Post breakfast heads towards Punakha, the former capital of Bhutan.
-Punakha is much backward from the chaotic city life at an elevation of 1200 m, which makes this place quite warm in winter and cool during summer.
-The valley is famous for Red and White rice farming along the Pho and Mo Chu river's stretch.
+Punakha is much backward from the chaotic city life at an elevation of 1200 m, which makes this place quite warm in winter and chill during summer.
+The valley is famous for Red and White Rice farming along the Pho and Mo Chu river's stretch.
 En-route visit.

 Punakha Dzong : Also known as "The Palace of Great Happiness", Punakha Dzong is located at the confluence of the Pho Chhu (father) and Mo Chhu (mother) rivers in the Punakha–Wangdue valley.
 This Dzong is the most picturesque of all Bhutan ancient fortresses and it joins the mainland by an arched wooden bridge that contains many precious relics from the days when successive kings reigned the Kingdom from this Punakha valley.